Role of natriuretic peptides

 - Not covered by OHIP (private insurance may cover the cost)

-- If using to measure efficacy for angiotensin receptor-neprilysin inhibitors (ARNis), results are less reliable for monitoring the first year of therapy
+- If used to measure efficacy for angiotensin receptor-neprilysin inhibitors (ARNis), results are less reliable for monitoring the first year of therapy

 - Biologically inactive (metabolite of BNP)